Download the Master's brochure (pdf)

 The Master is open to candidates from all Countries with priority for those coming from Mediterranean and Black Sea countries.

-Part-time, three short sessions of 15 days each will be held in Trieste in March, June and September 2020.
+Part-time, three short sessions of 15 days each will be held in Trieste in March, June and September 2022.
+If the Master will be held online due to the pandemic restrictions, the sessions will be of 3 weeks, part time.
 There will be the possibility of a traineeship at the end of the program.

 Fields of studies of participants